erewok/simpleservantblog/docs/post2.md

 ```
 Our Author table will have four columns named similarly to the above, but in our application, we will generally be dealing with `Author` things, so we will to define how to get one of these `Author` things from our database for us and how to put it back.
 We do that by defining `FromRow` and `ToRow` (from the `postgresql-simple` library) instances for our object.

 Note: the "bang pattern" (`!`) in our fields means that those fields are *strict*, not lazy.
 It forces evaluation of its field instead of leaving it to be evaluated later.
 This is recommended for data types such as `Int`, `Text`, and others.
-If this doesn't make much sense, don't sweat it.
+If this doesn''t make much sense, don''t sweat it.
 The code above will also work without it.

 #### Our FromRow Instance